Málþing um skipulag ferðamannastaða.

 The impact of tourism on the local population.

-In Iceland this has been minimal as a vast number of the population are seasoned travelers them self and regard the tourist in general as nothing of a phenomena.
-Comparing earlier anthropological studies of the impact of tourism with the situation in Iceland shows that this is not a subject of concern.
-In few cases there have been displays of up old traditions for tourists either in museums or by arranging festivals as the Herring festival in Siglufjörður.
-In general there are other cultural influences brought by television and other media that will have more impact on the Icelandic culture than tourism.
+studies of the impact of tourism with the situation in Iceland shows that this is not a subject of concern.
+In few cases there have been displays of up old traditions for tourists either in museums

 The impact of tourism on built up areas.